tournesol-app/tournesol/README.md

    Copy the ssh-rsa line to your [GitHub account](https://github.com/settings/keys).
 4. To run the same container again, remember the host name of the container (`root@xxx`) and run `sudo docker start -ai xxx`
-5. If there were changes to the repository, you might need to `git pull` them, and
+5. If you are re-using one Docker image to work on multiple issues, you might need to `git pull` the recent changes.
+You might additionally need to install npm or python packages.
+If something doesn't work, you might want to consider re-builing the Docker image with `sudo docker build --no-cache -t tournesol-app/tournesol docker`.
+The `--no-cache` will disable re-using the image you have built before.

 To edit Tournesol source code, start the container and connect via ssh to port 2222 (set up your password, or the public key via the container terminal).
 The default root password is `tournesol`.